KartDriver/mira_converse/README.md

    - Download the Whisper speech-to-text model from [HuggingFace](https://huggingface.co/openai/whisper-large-v3-turbo)
    - Download the Kokoro text-to-speech model from [HuggingFace](https://huggingface.co/hexgrad/Kokoro-82M)
    - Download the desired voice packs for Kokoro from the same repository
+   - Create your configuration file (see Configuration section below)
-   - Configure the model paths in config.json to point to your downloaded models
+   - Set the downloaded model paths in your config.json

 Note: The models are large files (several GB) and require sufficient disk space.
-Make sure to use the paths where you downloaded the models in the config.json file:
+Make sure to use the correct paths where you downloaded the models in your config.json file:
 ```json
 "models": {
     "whisper": {